Laado (TV series)

 Laado (English: Girl Daughter) is an Indian television soap opera finite series produced by Shakuntalam Telefilms (Season 1) and Dhaval Gada (Season 2).
 It aired on weekdays on Colors TV.

 The show had two seasons titled Na Aana Is Des Laado (English: Never come to this country, dear) and Laado - Veerpur Ki Mardani (English: Daughter - Manlike of Veerpur).

 The first season named Na Aana Is Des Laado premiered on 9 March 2009.
 It starred Meghna Malik, Simran Kaur, Vaishnavi Dhanraj and Yash Dasgupta.
 The season ended on 27 July 2012 after 870 episodes.
 It became one of the highest rated shows on Indian television at that time.

 The second season named Laado 2 (TV series) premiered on 6 November 2017.
 It starred Meghna Malik, Avika Gor, Palak Jain and Shaleen Malhotra.
 The season ended on 23 May 2018 after 133 episodes, and was replaced by Bepannah.

 Plot

 Season 1 (Na Aana Is Des, Laado)

-The serial is about a conflict between ignorant, manipulative and dominant woman, Ammaji (Meghna Malik) who rules a village, Veerpur with an iron fist and Sia (Natasha Sharma), an educated daughter of a doctor and a rebel against Ammaji's evil cultures.
-This show mainly focuses on Ammaji, her family and the evil custom of Female infanticide and rampant misogyny prevalent in the backward village.
+The serial is about a conflict between an ignorant, manipulative and dominant woman, Ammaji (Meghna Malik) who rules a village called Veerpur with an iron fist and Sia (Natasha Sharma), an educated daughter of a doctor and a rebel against Ammaji's evil cultures.
+This show mainly focuses on Ammaji, her family and the evil custom of female infanticide and rampant misogyny prevalent in the backward village.
 The moral of the story is about women's rights.
 The show portrays various social evils practiced in India.